Year-Round Prevention Strategies For Jacksonville Mosquitoes

 The Best Way To Reduce Mosquitoes

 There is no better way to reduce mosquito activity in your yard than to invest in professional mosquito control.
-Routine treatments applied to key areas in your yard will do a far better job of driving mosquitoes away that mosquito-repelling plants.
+Routine treatments applied to key areas in your yard will do a far better job of driving mosquitoes away than mosquito-repelling plants.
 Plus, you won't have to rub your plants to see the benefit.
 Routine treatments also work to prevent mosquitoes from reproducing in your yard.